“Hey, are you hungry? Huh?”

 “Is it okay if I put Tollie inside?
 I’ll get his wooden cage.
-But it’s cold outside.”
+It’s too cold for him outside.”

 “Oh!
 I suppose winter is getting closer.
 Good idea.”

-Satheri smiled and prepped the big wooden cage where they kept Tollie during the colder months.
-She went out onto the balcony and called for Tollie, and the poor little guy practically jumped into her arms.
+Satheri prepped the big wooden cage.
+She went out onto the balcony and called for him, and the poor little guy practically jumped into her arms.

 “Aw, poor baby!
 It’s too cold for you, so you’re going to stay indoors with us.
 It never gets cold down south where Serjo Lowendral lives.
 Isn’t that great?”